Desmond Green: Post-UFC career

 Green made his post-UFC debut against Piankhi Zimmerman on March 19, 2022, at Gamebred Fighting Championship: Freedom Fight Night.
 He won the bout via first round TKO.

-Bare Knuckle Boxing
+Bare-knuckle boxing

+BYB Extreme

 Green made his bare knuckle boxing debut with BYB on September 11, 2021 against Jeff Chiffens.

 On November 19, 2022 at BYB 13 in Tampa, he defeated three-time BKB champion Scott McHugh to capture the inaugural BYB Middleweight title and the Police Gazette Diamond Belt.